HayChaster/HayChaster.github.io/projects/project-4.md

 <img class="ui image" src="{{ site.baseurl }}/images/vendorhomepage.png">

 One part of the GrubNGo app that I was contributing in was making a homepage for the vendor that was distributing goods.
 By giving the vendor the ability to add food, drinks, add a picture and edit the menu.
-By doing so the vendor is able to fix anything in the menu as long as they sign into the database.
+By doing so the vendor can fix anything in the menu as long as they sign into the database.
 The vendor home page can only be seen from the vendor and admin, users are unable to change anything in the vendor homepage.

 <i>For more information, you can learn more about </i> [[GrubNGo](https://grubngo.github.io/)]